 You will not be sold to, or be asked to buy anything before, during or after the session.
 We promise.

 We do not pass on any of your personal details or opinions to any third party.
 Ever.
-We comply with The Data Protection Act, which lies at the heart of your right to confidentiality when taking part in research.
-You can find the implications of the Act in relation to market research here.
+We comply with The General Data Protection Regulation (GDPR), which lies at the heart of your right to confidentiality when taking part in research.
+You can find our data protection and security policy here.